 Every fifth aid krona is used today to handle refugee reception in Sweden.
 The fact that the government is now investigating whether it is possible to take additional funds from Swedish development assistance, as much as 60 percent, risks increasing the number of people who are forced to flee.
 It writes representatives of twelve aid organizations.

 November 6, 2015, Debate

-Of: Bo Forsberg, Elisabeth Dahlin, Erik Lysén, Leif Zetterlund, Maj Britt Theorin, Niclas Lindgren, Peter K Sjögren and Sofia Walan
+Of: Bo Forsberg, Elizabeth Dahlin, Erik Lysén, Leif Zetterlund, May Britt Theory, Niclas Lindgren, Peter K Sjogren and Sofia Walan